Crime

 Henderson, who appeared in court in a brown and pink jail uniform, declined to speak when given the opportunity by Burton.

-While Burton imposed Henderson’s sentence, she commended the strength and courage the girls possessed to report this abuse and then testify at trial.
-Burton said the evidence established that Henderson had profoundly affected these girls’ lives and abused his position of trust.
+While Burton imposed Henderson’s sentence, she commended the strength and courage the girls possessed to report their abuse and then testify at trial.
+Burton said the evidence established that Henderson had profoundly affected the girls’ lives and abused his position of trust.
+She said the sentence accurately reflected the scope, repetition and seriousness of the conduct proved at trial, the individual harm suffered by each victim and the profound violation of trust inherent in the offenses.

 “This case has shaken a community and altered the lives of all involved,” Burton said.